His Last Command

 Jesus' final command to tell the world about God's solution to sin and death through His death and resurrection was truly a turning point in the history of mankind:

-- With it God established Him as the only Lord and Savior - no one could please God or come to God except through Him.
+- With it God established Jesus as the only Lord and Savior - no one could please God or come to God except through Him.

 - With it He also revealed God's solution to sin and death - forgiveness and a promise of resurrection.

 - With it He also presented a clear choice to all men - believe in Him and be baptized for salvation or perish in your sins.
-The choice was painfully simple and final.
+The choice was painfully clear and simple.

-Every one of us here tonight must make a choice concerning our eternal destiny based on these words of Jesus: "Those who believe and are baptized will be saved, etc."
+Every one of us must make a choice concerning our eternal destiny based on these words of Jesus: "Those who believe and are baptized will be saved..."